sergii/scalar_ruby/README.md

 ## Installation

-Add the gem to your application's Gemfile by executing:
+Add the gem to your application's Gemfile by executing in terminal:

 ```
 bundle add scalar_ruby